altocodenl/tagaway/readme.md

 - client: refresh always in upload, import and pics
 - server/client: new pics available: update once // auto-update /// pause auto-update
-   - query changes: clear refresh limit
+   - query changes: set refresh limit
-   - fresh query: send without refreshLimit, set refreshLimit on way back
+   - fresh query: send with refreshLimit (and present moment if in auto) -
    - non-fresh query: send with refreshLimit; if you get parameter that there's new, show cartel if not there.
    - if cartel is set to true, send without refresh limit even on non-fresh query.
    - manual update: update refreshLimit, re-query.